-Dealing with regulations in regards to home sewage treatment can be confusing, here are some important things you need to know.
+Dealing with regulations in regards to home sewage treatment can be confusing.
+There are some important things you need to know.

-You will have an on-site sewage management (OSSM) system if your home is not connected to Council’s municipal sewerage system.
+If your home is not connected to Council’s municipal sewerage system, you will have an On-Site Sewage Management (OSSM) system.
 An on-site sewage management system is a term used to refer to:

 - Septic systems;

 - Secondary treatment systems e.g. Aerated Wastewater Treatment Systems (AWTS), reed beds, sand filters;

 - Composting toilets.

 There are special regulations that apply to these systems.
 As the owner of the property, it is your responsibility to ensure that the system is approved by your local council, inspected quarterly by a certified technician and that it is working properly.

 Councils are responsible for the regulation of wastewater management in their local government area.
 They approve the installation and operation of on-site wastewater management systems.
 They also carry out inspections of existing systems and work with property owners to repair faults.

 1. Before you upgrade, replace or install an OSSM system, you must seek an Approval to Install from your local Council.